 n2λ=A+Gλ2λ2-ϕ2 (7)

 The Sellmeier equation is used to model the index of refraction as it approaches a resonance wavelength as seen in equation 8.
 Where G is an amplitude coefficient for resonance wavelength φ and A is 1 plus the sum of the other G constants that occur far below the wavelengths we are measuring.
-This approximation becomes less accurate as it approaches the resonance wavelength and completely nonphysical afterwards, which can be seen in figure 4.
+This approximation becomes less accurate as it approaches the resonance wavelength and completely nonphysical afterwards, which can be seen in Fig. 4.